-I imagine that might be me knocking on The Cave’s door someday for my own trip down memory lane.
-By then, for sure I will have let my hair go gray and my eyes might be a little rheumy and my face gnarly with wrinkles, but I hope my memories of that year remain intact.
+I imagine that might be me knocking on The Cave’s door someday for a trip down memory lane.
+By then, surely I will have let my hair will be gray, eyes a bit rheumy, face gnarly with wrinkles,.I hope my memories of The Cave remain intact.

 Goodby Cave and Hello Duncan.

-Hardly three weeks in, Duncan forced me to take a a crazed cross-country tour to retrieve some of my stored belongings in order to fill its greater that 500 square feet spaces.
+Hardly three weeks in, Duncan forced me to take a a crazed cross-country tour to retrieve stored belongings necessary to fill its greater that 500 square feet spaces.
 I also brought back my nephew Spencer, who has decided he must move to Halifax too.

-P.S.
 Duncan, I’m listening.
+Get talking.